3rd February 2017

 When buying a home, handing over your deposit is a significant moment in the transaction, making the contract legally binding on both the buyer and the seller.
 The case of Kandola v Mirza shows why buyers need to consider carefully how their deposit will be treated in their conveyancing transaction.
-In that case, the buyer lost his deposit following the seller’s bankruptcy.
+In that case, the buyer lost his deposit following the seller’s bankruptcy..
+Our conveyancing team at Myers & Co Solicitors in Staffordshire explains the purpose of a deposit and the protection it offers to buyers and sellers.

 Nearly all sale contracts require the buyer to provide a deposit.
 Your conveyancer will send the deposit to the seller’s conveyancer on exchange of contracts.
 It is at this point that the sale agreement becomes legally binding.